Some US-Based Helmet Manufacturers - Old Data!

 All of the manufacturers listed below are currently selling large numbers of helmets in the US market.
 All of them have had an occasional recall.

 In 2004 Bell Sports was purchased by Fenway Partners, a private-equity holding company.
 The Giro part of Bell was included.
 Through Fenway, Bell Sports in early 2005 repurchased the Bell motorcycle helmet manufacturing company that it had spun off in 1991.
 Then Bell merged with Riddell, known as a football helmet maker.
 In 2006 Riddell Bell merged with Easton Sports, and became Easton-Bell Sports, owned by Fenway Partners, Jim Easton, and The Ontario Teachers Pension Fund.
+In 2016 the Bell, Giro and Cpreme brands were sold to Vista Sports.
 Most consumers are probably unaware of any of those changes, and as far as we can tell they have not changed the company's technical competence or product quality.

 Here are some references on Bell:

 Giro produced the first no-shell helmet for adults in 1986, sparking a massive shift to the no-shell and then the thin-shell design.
 They are best known for high-end helmets that sell at high-end prices, helped along by advertising featuring Lance Armstrong and emphasizing the racing connection built from that 1986 design.
-Giro was bought by Bell in 1996, but maintains a separate brand identity.
+Giro was bought by Bell in 1996, but maintained a separate brand identity.
 They have been among the industry leaders in new features such as rear stabilizers and better strap adjusters.
 Consumer Reports has consistently rated their low or medium priced helmets as more protective than the pricey high-end models with the huge vents.
+Bell and Giro are now completely integrated, but the Giro brand helmets are still different from Bells.

 Giro Sport Design